 ARPA

-ARPA, or average revenue per account, is a KPI that can help to tell you how valuable customers are.
-It is concerned with the average amount of revenue generated per customer account, over a specified period of time – typically monthly or annually.
+Developed by industry expert Ira Vouk in 2015, ARPA, or average revenue per account, is a KPI that can help you determine how valuable customers are.
+It is concerned with the average amount of revenue generated per customer account over a specified period of time, typically monthly or annually.
 You can also use this to compare past data and see the comparative value of new customers.

 ARPA = Recurring Revenue / Total Number of Customer Accounts